hs42/flat_metric/README.md

 ## Running on GPU
 If a GPU is available, we strongly encourage the users to turn on GPU training by turning on the related json field in the experiment configs.
-In all experiments, set  `"cuda": true`.
+In all experiments, set  `"cuda": true` or the `use_cuda = True` flag in the wrapper scripts.

+By default, GPU support is disabled such that the user does not run into errors if their graphics card is not supported by Torch.

 # File structure